443eb9/bevy_entitiles/README.md

 # Bevy EntiTiles 🗺️

 A 2d tilemap library for bevy.
-With many useful features built in.
+With many useful algorithms/tools built in.

 This repo is under maintenance as long as this message exists. ( Hope this message can bring you peace of mind.
 Yeah, that's childish :p )

 Notice that the following progress may **not up to date**.
 Check the `README.md` in `dev` branch to get the latest progress!

 It's **NOT** recommended to use the code in `dev` branch!
 There's full of incomplete code and even errors!
 But `master` branch would be ok if you can't wait to try out new features.
+If you are curious about what will be updated next, you can check the `release_note` in `dev` branch.

 ## Currently Working On

-- Chunk Unloading
+- Tilemap Editor (expect: before 12.15)

 ## Future Goals